by Anubhuti Chitra

 -Post Graduate Program in Supply Chain and Operations Management

 -Post Graduation Diploma in Management and Business Administration

--Postgraduate Diploma in Business Finance & Investment Studies ( PGDBFIS)
+-Postgraduate Diploma in Business Finance and Investment Studies ( PGDBFIS)

 B.A.
 (Hons) Business Economics students generally pursue careers in the fields of banking and consultancy, Insurance or Finance.
 This course integrates Economics, Mathematics, Business Law, Marketing and many more.
 There is availability of on-campus placements in reputed firms as well.
 If these students wish to go for higher education, they generally opt for M.A (Economics), M.Comm, MBE etc.